ASMaksimov2007/Codeforces-Problem-Recommender/README.md

 # Codeforces Problem Recommender

+## Important notice

+This is a Russian translation of the initial website.
+Adaptivity and overall structure has been improved.

+The idea and the original implementation have both been created by the guys below.
+You can find all necessary information on the original [GitHub repository](https://github.com/RishabhS66/Codeforces-Problem-Recommender).

 ```
 Coded By: Rishabh Srivastava, V. Khagesh Kumar, Pratham Arora, Param Kothari & Rohit Kumar
 ```